NHSDigital/eligibility-signposting-api/scripts/seed_users/README.md

 # 🧬 DynamoDB Seeder Script

 This script deletes and inserts items into a DynamoDB table using JSON seed data.
 It’s designed for integration testing and local development workflows.
-This script is user in the preprod seed workflow.
+This script is user in the Preprod seed workflow.

 ---